acash13/MATLAB-Robotics/README.md

 3. Run the desired scripts (e.g., DH optimization, path planning, or Tic-Tac-Toe).

 ## Requirements
--MATLAB (recommended version: R2021a or later) -(Optional) Python 3.x for Python scripts
+- MATLAB (recommended version: R2021a or later)
+- (Optional) Python 3.x for Python scripts

 # Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to open a pull request or submit an issue.